icecreammatt/class-website-template/content/review.md

 * How do you copy a file from a different directory into your pwd?

 * What command allows you to view your current directory?

+* How do you start working in git?
+Allow git to be used with a file?
+Save in git?

+* How do you add a comment to the top of a git file in the command line?